 - Mobilize Partnerships to implement the Road Map and increase number of people reached.

-- Embed evaluation into training and caregiving support programs to determine program accessibility, affordability, effectiveness, and impact.
+- Embed Evaluation into training and support programs to determine program accessibility, affordability, effectiveness, and impact.

 Brain health begins with ongoing discussions between people with IDD, their caregivers, and health care professionals about health-care options, lifestyle goals, and preferences.

 Healthy Brain Resources for People with IDD and their supports